belangeo/pyo/documentation/source/about.rst

 About pyo
 =================

-Pyo is a Python module written in C to help digital signal processing script creation.
-It provides a complete set of classes to build audio softwares, compose algorithmic musics or simply explore audio processing with a simple, mature and powerful programming language.
+Pyo is a Python module written in C to facilitate the creation of digital signal processing scripts.
+It provides a complete set of classes to build audio software, compose algorithmic music or simply explore audio processing with a simple, mature and powerful programming language.

 Pyo contains
-classes for a wide variety of audio signal processing.
-With pyo, the user will be able to include signal processing chains directly in Python scripts or projects, and to manipulate them in real time through the interpreter.
-Tools in the pyo module offer primitives, like mathematical operations on audio signals, basic signal processing (filters, delays, synthesis generators, etc.), but also complex algorithms to create sound granulation and other creative audio manipulations. pyo supports the OSC protocol (Open Sound Control) to ease communications between softwares, and the MIDI protocol for generating sound events and controlling process parameters. pyo allows the creation of sophisticated signal processing chains with all the benefits of a mature and widely used general programming language.
+classes for a wide variety of audio signal processing types.
+With pyo, users will be able to include signal processing chains directly in Python scripts or projects, and to manipulate them in real time through the interpreter.
+Tools in the pyo module offer primitives, like mathematical operations on audio signals, basic signal processing (filters, delays, synthesis generators, etc.), but also complex algorithms to create sound granulation and other creative audio manipulations. pyo supports the OSC protocol (Open Sound Control) to ease communications between software, and the MIDI protocol for generating sound events and controlling process parameters.
+Pyo allows the creation of sophisticated signal processing chains with all the benefits of a mature and widely used general programming language.

-Pyo is developed by Olivier Bélanger < belangeo@gmail.com >
+Pyo is developed by Olivier Bélanger <belangeo@gmail.com>

-For questions and comments, please subscribe to the `discussions <https://github.com/belangeo/pyo/discussions>`_ list on github.
+For questions and comments, please subscribe to the `discussions <https://github.com/belangeo/pyo/discussions>`_ list on GitHub.

-To report a bug or to request a feature, use the `issues tracker <https://github.com/belangeo/pyo/issues>`_ on github.
+To report a bug or to request a feature, use the `issues tracker <https://github.com/belangeo/pyo/issues>`_ on GitHub.